 If you bought property in the last half of the year, the former owner may receive the statement.
 The County Assessor requires time to process your recorded deed.
 Please contact the Treasurer's Office if you have not received a property tax statement by the first week of February.

 Ad Valorem taxes are based on value only, and not on the property owner's ability to pay.
-Any unpaid property taxes become delinquent June 18th.
+Any unpaid real property taxes become delinquent June 16.
 If the taxes continue to go unpaid, real property Tax Liens are sold in the last quarter of the year they become delinquent at Tax Lien Sale.
 You have three (3) years to redeem the tax lien, at which point the lien holder has the option to apply for a Treasurer's Deed.

 The amount of annual taxes for a property is the result of the assessment process and the total mill levies for the taxing authorities that provide public services.
 The County Assessor establishes the value of all property for tax purposes.
 The taxing authorities use the assessed value to determine their mill levies.
 A mill is 1/10th of a penny or $1.00 revenue for each $1,000 of assessed valuation.
 Information concerning the tax levy can be obtained by contacting the governing boards of the taxing entities.
 Please see the next section for a listing of some of the Larimer County taxing entities.

 Residential lots with an improvement or mobile homes.
 To calculate your taxes take the actual value of your property and multiply by 7.96% to get the assessed value.
 Take the assessed value and multiply by the mill levy for the district where your property is located.
 Divide by 1,000 to get the tax amount.